If you are bitten by a snake in Thailand or anywhere in Southeast Asia:

 Here is the database listing venomous snakes by country:

-AFPMB Database of Snakes by Country (click)
+AFPMB Database of Snakes by Country (link is down, site is down)